 gear-codeSandboxed Compiles

-Overleaf CEP comes with the option to run compiles in a secured sandbox environment for enterprise security.
+Overleaf Pro comes with the option to run compiles in a secured sandbox environment for enterprise security.
 It does this by running every project in its own secured docker environment.

 Improved security